We have a wealth of experience in helping couples to reach a fair and reasonable settlement

 The lack of a family focused legal framework for people who have lived together as a cohabitants means that many couples prefer to find solutions in processes such as mediation or through collaborative law.
 We are uniquely placed to provide the expert help that many couples need to find their own solutions and we do so in a sensible and pragmatic way.
 For more information on the various process options available to our clients including solicitor-led negotiation and litigation, please click here.

-Our blogs on cohabitation provide more information:
+Our blogs and podcasts on cohabitation provide more information: